r-dbi/DBI/revdep/problems-f-revdep.md

   ‘GO.db’ ‘KEGG.db’ ‘RSQLite’ ‘graph’
   Please use :: or requireNamespace() instead.
   See section 'Suggested packages' in the 'Writing R Extensions' manual.
-Unexported object imported by a ':::' call: ‘BiocGenerics:::testPackage’ See the note in ?`:::` about the use of this operator.

 checking R code for possible problems ...
 NOTE .selectInp8: no visible global function definition for ‘.resort’